Gordon has been an online writer for over nine years. His articles often focus on DIY and home repair.

 Bleeding or venting a radiator is a simple DIY task that anyone can do with a little bit of understanding and some basic tools.
-A clear sign that a central heating radiator requires the air venting out of it is if the top of the radiator (where the air has risen too) is cold whilst the radiator is warm further down when the heating is on.
+A clear sign that a central heating radiator requires the air venting out of it is if the top of the radiator (where the air has risen to) is cold whilst the radiator is warm further down when the heating is on.

-Once you know how to this job is easily accomplished and also saves the expense and inconvenience of involving a plumber.
+This job is easily accomplished and also saves the expense and inconvenience of involving a plumber.

 Know where the water stop tap is, alternatively this could be the stop tap feeding the feed and expansion tank.
-Again it is best to know its location before hand as it is the last thing you want to be searching for in an emergency.
-Knowing where the water stop tap is located is also useful should you ever have any leaks from your plumbing systems.
+Again it is best to know its location beforehand as it is the last thing you want to be searching for in an emergency.
+Knowing where the water stop tap is located is also useful, should you ever have any leaks from your plumbing systems.

-It is worth knowing what kind of central heating system you have before venting your radiators, there are two main types.
+It is worth knowing what kind of central heating system you have before venting your radiators.
+There are two main types:

 This type of system uses a small water tank often called the feed and expansion tank to fill the central heating system.
 As it uses gravity to push water into the system it will be found at the highest point of the central heating system usually in an attic or loft.

 It may be possible that you are unable to vent the air out of your radiator and this can call for further action.
-If you are an accomplished DIYer you may feel able to undertake these tasks yourself, if not it is recommend to involve a professional plumber or heating engineer both to diagnose the exact fault and rectify it.
+If you are an accomplished DIYer you may feel able to undertake these tasks yourself, if not it is recommended to involve a professional plumber or heating engineer both to diagnose the exact fault and rectify it.